hughsie/uefi-sbom-best-practices/index.rst

 Traditionally there has been pressure to keep firmware images as small as possible to minimize SPI storage space and to minimize the cost of the *Hardware Bill of Materials*.
 While this is a noble aim, sacrificing a few hundred bytes of space for an embedded SBoM has several advantages:

-* The SBoM does not need to be verified against a binary deliverable, it can be assumed to be “part of” the existing source artefact itself.
+- The SBoM does not need to be verified against a binary deliverable, it can be assumed to be “part of” the existing source artefact itself.
-* Vendors at any link in the supply chain that don’t care about or understand SBoMs do not “strip” the SBoM information.
+- Vendors at any link in the supply chain that don’t care about or understand SBoMs do not “strip” the SBoM information.
-* The *component and/or firmware SBoMs* from all the factory burn-in *firmware* images can be combined into one generated public *platform SBoM* that can be used for contractual or compliance reasons, without the need to request *component* or *firmware* SBoMs separately from each *component vendor* and *firmware vendor*.
+- The *component SBoMs and/or firmware SBoMs* from all the factory burn-in *firmware* images can be combined into one generated public *platform SBoM* that can be used for contractual or compliance reasons, without the need to request *component* or *firmware* SBoMs separately from each *component vendor* and *firmware vendor*.
-* Build-time automated embedding as part of CI/CD is recommended as part of the `US Cyber Trust Mark <https://www.osfc.io/2023/talks/us-cyber-trust-mark-is-your-firmware-ready/>`_ initiative.
+- Build-time automated embedding as part of CI/CD is recommended as part of the `US Cyber Trust Mark <https://www.osfc.io/2023/talks/us-cyber-trust-mark-is-your-firmware-ready/>`_ initiative.
-* Some firmware build systems require the firmware blob and definition files to be put in a predefined place in order to generate a new firmware binary, which means non-embedded SBoM metadata may get out-of-sync with the blob.
+- Some firmware build systems require the firmware blob and definition files to be put in a predefined place in order to generate a new firmware binary, which means non-embedded SBoM metadata may get out-of-sync with the blob.

 If the SBoM is not embedded as a build artifact, a firmware engineer could rebuild the firmware capsule and forget to also regenerate or replace the SBoM in the new archive because it is a separate process that is hard to verify was done.
 If the SBoM is part of the image itself and *automatically constructed* as part of the deliverable then it is impossible to forget.
 Sending the capsule or manually dumped ROM image to a QA engineer means they can know with almost complete certainty what blobs the image was built with.
-Embedding the SBoM makes doing the "right" thing easy and doing the "wrong" thing very hard.
+Embedding the SBoM makes doing the "right" thing easy and doing the "wrong" thing hard.

 General Best Practices